Search: 209 results

 Verse ConceptsDeserts, Specific

-Saul went {on one side of the mountain}, and David and his men {went on the other side of the mountain}.
-David was hurrying to get away from Saul, while Saul and his men [were] closing in on David and his men to capture them.
+Saul went on one side of the mountain, while David and his men went on the other side of the mountain.
+David was hurrying to get away from Saul, but Saul and his men were surrounding David and his men so they could capture them.

 Verse ConceptsOpposite SidesHasty Action

-He came to the sheep pens beside the road, and a cave [was] there.
-Then Saul went in {to relieve himself}.
-Now David and his men [were] sitting in the innermost part of the cave.
+He came to the sheepfolds by the road, where there was a cave.
+Saul went into it to relieve himself.
+Now David and his men were sitting in the recesses of the cave.

 Verse ConceptsPeople In CavesDefecationpoop